 Phase 2 of the project has now commenced.
 As a part of the response to the Year of the Nurse 2020 and the Nursing Now campaign, the six Government Chief Nursing Officers (GCNOs) of the United Kingdom (UK) and Ireland have pledged to undertake a work stream aligning with the ethos of these initiatives linked to the Enabling Professionalism framework.

-More information about this work will be released over the next few months with a launch date coinciding with the 200th Anniversary of Florence Nightingale’s birth International Nurses Day, 12th May 2020.
+More information about this work will be released over the next few months with a launch date planned into 2021 – alongside the extension of the Year of the Nurse and Midwife.